activate universal access mode

 An individual, firm or organisation which introduces mortgage applications to lenders (for example, estate agents, mortgage brokers, independent financial advisors, solicitors, accountants and life assurance companies).

-Joint Representative Borrower
+Show FAQ - Joint Representative Borrower

 Where there is more than one borrower, the person entitled to vote and receive notices from the Society on behalf of all borrowers.